Orange-eat97/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file (`addressbook.json`) it creates with the original data file.
-If the data folder does not exist yet, you can simply copy over the entire `data` folder from your previous AddressBook home folder.
+If the data folder does not exist yet, you can simply copy over the entire `data` folder from your previous CareLink home folder.

 **Q**: What do I do if the command box says "Unknown command"?<br>
 **A**: This means that the command you entered is not recognized by the application.
 Please ensure that you have typed the command correctly according to the formats specified in this user guide.
 You can type `help` to view the help window for reference.